 Once upon a time, our mornings were filled with too many decisions leading to anxiety, mad rushing, curt comments and one stressed out mama.
 The solution?
 Remove some of the morning decision making!

-So, we created a habit where he would spend a few minutes on the weekend picking out 5 outfits — keeping in mind the weather forecast, special events and gym days.
+So, we created a habit where my son would spend a few minutes on the weekend picking out 5 outfits — keeping in mind the weather forecast, special events and gym days.
 To keep it all organized, and give him something ‘bright + shiny’ to incorporate into this task, I made some colorful closet hangtags — one for each day of the week.

 I created these using a simple desktop publishing software and graphic patterns I found online, but you can just as easily produce them with scrapbooking paper and other crafting supplies.
 Or, download one of the printables at the end of this post!

 - Card stock + color printer (or scrapbook, construction / craft paper)

 - Scissors or crafting knife + straight edge